kazuibasou/hyper-dk-series/README.md

 We need to feed two files, *hypergraph*\_nverts.txt and *hypergraph*\_hyperedges.txt, where *hypergraph* indicates the name of the network and is arbitrary.
 These two files should be placed in `hyper-dk-series/data/`.
 In each of the two files, each line contains one integer.
+[NM: Amend the text around here as I did above (if you agree with my edit).
+A bigger comment is whether we need to repeat the same thing here?
+Just write e.g. See the Input files section for the Python code, and embedding a hyperlink to that section is enough?]
 The file format follows that of [Austin R. Benson's data sets](https://github.com/arbenson/ScHoLP-Data).

 #### *hypergraph*\_nverts.txt